redmix-run/redmix/docs/docs/graphql.md

 #### Supports Log Redaction

 Everyone has heard of reports that Company X logged emails, or passwords to files or systems that may not have been secured.
-While Redmix logging won't necessarily prevent that, it does provide you with the mechanism to ensure that won't happen.
+While Cedar logging won't necessarily prevent that, it does provide you with the mechanism to ensure that won't happen.

-To redact sensitive information, you can supply paths to keys that hold sensitive data using the Redmix logger [redact option](logger#redaction).
+To redact sensitive information, you can supply paths to keys that hold sensitive data using the Cedar logger [redact option](logger#redaction).

 Because this logger is used with the GraphQL handler, it will respect any redaction paths setup.